 - amiibo scanning: The game let's you scan an amiibo to unlock a special perk (more on that below).

 Skyward Sword HD amiibo

-The amazing amiibo figures weren't around when Skyward Sword originally released on Wii.
+The amazing amiibo collectibles hadn't been created yet when Skyward Sword originally released on Wii.
 However, several Zelda amiibo, including a specific Skyward Sword Link amiibo, have released since then.